-What strategies and incentives do we use in school?
+What strategies and incentives do we use in our schools?

-Throughout school, we use a variety of strategies and incentives to promote a positive climate for learning, reinforce good behaviour and encourage good working patterns.
+Throughout our schools, we use a variety of strategies and incentives to promote a positive climate for learning, reinforce good behaviour and encourage good working patterns.

 Reception and Key Stage One